monero-ecosystem/promo-video/kovri.md

 Up to now, we have covered how Monero obfuscates information stored on the blockchain.
 Ring signatures obscure the sender.
-Stealth addresses prevent outside observers from knowing the destination of where Monero is sent to.
+Stealth addresses prevent outside observers from knowing the receiving address.
 And RingCT hides the amount of Monero that's transmitted.
 However, some personally identifiable information may be leaked at the network level when making a transaction.
-This privacy leak is fixed by a technology called Kovri.
+This privacy leak is addressed with technology called Kovri.

 ## 3) - The Term - Kovri